Our vision for the future

 Make a serious dent in past emissions

-Creating products that replace fossil fuels helps put the breaks on current emissions, but by baling Sargassum and then sinking these bales to the deep ocean, we can achieve a scale that could allow us to make a serious dent in past emissions as well.
+Creating products that replace fossil fuels helps reduce current emissions, but by baling Sargassum and then sinking these bales to the deep ocean, we can achieve a scale that could allow us to make a serious dent in past emissions as well.
 We intend to sink our first bales in 2021, testing these theories rigorously and monitoring the effects on the environment.

-SeaFields will develop a proprietary ocean-combine-harvester to capture the Sargassum that’s blooming in the tropical Atlantic, ready for processing and bailing for multiple different uses.
+Seafields will develop proprietary underwater pipes to upwell nutrients that will feed the Sargassum we’ll grow in the mid-Atlantic, ready for processing and baling for multiple different uses.

-We will process the Sargassum, bale it and sink it to the bottom of the ocean, recreating the process that created our planet’s oil and coal in the first place, just considerably faster this time.
+We will process the Sargassum, extracting the valuable products, bale the remaining carbon rich leftovers and sink it to the bottom of the ocean, recreating the process that created our planet’s oil and coal in the first place, just considerably faster this time.
 We will sell via offset credits in the voluntary carbon market.

 We will also supply partners with thousands of tonnes of raw Sargassum, for them to refine to use as alternatives to plastic, building materials, furniture filler, rubber and even cosmetics.